psevestre/openid-fapi/Financial_API_WD_001.md

 * shall encode the response in UTF-8; // DDA allows client to ask for charset but restricting may be better for interoperability
 * shall send the `Content-type` HTTP header `Content-Type: application/json; charset=UTF-8`;
 * shall send the server date in HTTP date header as in section 14.18 of [RFC2616];
-* shall send the `x-fapi-InteractionId` with the value set to the one received from the client in the `x-fapi-InteractionId` request header or a unique value created by the server if there was no corresponding request header to track the interaction, e.g., `x-fapi-InteractionId: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`; and
+* shall send the `x-fapi-InteractionId` with the value set to the one received from the client in the `x-fapi-InteractionId` request header or a [RFC4122] UUID value created by the server if there was no corresponding request header to track the interaction, e.g., `x-fapi-InteractionId: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`; and
 * shall log the value of `x-fapi-InteractionId` in the log entry.